 5 things to do before you switch the central heating on

-Feeling the cold at home?
-Keep the central heating at bay for a little longer with these simple yet effective house-warming tips.
+If you're feeling the cold at home, keep the central heating at bay for a little longer with these simple yet effective house-warming tips.

 You’ll keep the house much warmer if you stop heat escaping through gaps and cracks in the walls, doors, and keyholes/letterboxes.